 CEO and President of the Company since June 2015.
 Eileen Drake served as COO of the Company from March 2015 to June 2015.
 Ms. Drake has served as a Director of Woodward, Inc., a designer, manufacturer, and service provider of control system solutions and components for the aerospace and industrial markets, since February 2017.
 Ms. Drake was previously with United Technologies Corporation (“UTC”) where she served as President of Pratt & Whitney AeroPower’s auxiliary power unit and small turbojet propulsion business.
 She also served as Vice President of Operations and Vice President of Quality, Environmental, Health & Safety, and Achieving Competitive Excellence for UTC’s Carrier Corporation, as well as for Pratt & Whitney.
 Prior to joining UTC, Ms. Drake managed production operations at both the Ford Motor Company and Visteon Corporation where she was Ford’s product line manager for steering systems and plant manager of Visteon’s fuel system operation.
 During her military career, she served on active duty for seven years as a U.S. Army aviator and airfield commander of Davison Army Airfield in Fort Belvoir, Virginia.
-She is a distinguished military graduate of the U.S. Army Aviation Officer School.
+Ms. Drake is a distinguished military graduate of the U.S. Army Aviation Officer School.
 She received a Master of Business Administration from Butler University and a Bachelor of Arts from The College of New Rochelle.
 She also holds commercial and private pilot’s licenses in both fixed-wing and rotary-wing aircraft.
-She currently serves on the Board of Governors of the Aerospace Industries Association (AIA) and is a member of the Board’s Finance Committee.
-Ms. Drake’s extensive experience provides the Board with significant operational expertise and an in-depth knowledge of the aerospace and defense industry.
+Ms. Drake serves on the Board of Governors of the Aerospace Industries Association (AIA).
+In November 2018, she was appointed as a member of AIA’s Executive Committee and also serves on the organization’s Finance Committee.
+Her extensive experience provides the Board with significant operational expertise and an in-depth knowledge of the aerospace and defense industry.

 Chief Operating Officer of Aerojet Rocketdyne since October 2013.
 Mr. Tucker is also responsible for the company’s Competitive Improvement Program that is a comprehensive internal restructuring program focused on maximizing the company’s assets and driving significant cost efficiencies.
 The program includes optimizing the utilization of all property, plant and equipment, driving down product costs through direct labor and material savings, reducing overhead, and General & Administrative cost savings.
 His career encompasses 30 years with Northrop Grumman, where he held Vice President positions in Operations, Supply Chain Management, Program Management and Competitive Capture Pursuits.
 Mr. Tucker earned his Bachelor of Science in Aeronautical Operations from California State University, San Jose, and a Master of Business Administration from California State University, Long Beach.
 He is a graduate of the Executive Marketing Program at the University of California, Los Angeles and also a graduate of the Executive Financial Analysis Program at Wharton School of Business, University of Pennsylvania.